coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 ### We need to create a sequence to start editing our footage!

 Real quick, I want to show you how to make a custom sequence in the timeline.
-Go back to the Project Panel and on the bottom left of the box; click on what looks like a sticky note.
+Go back to the Project Panel and on the bottom right of the box; click on what looks like a sticky note.
 A list will pop up and at the top will be 'sequence'.
 Click 'sequence'.

 Here you can create a sequence with your desired preset, settings, etc. HOWEVER, this is advanced!
 You will learn how to utilize this later.